Older Adults Embrace e-Giving

 For more insights that can help you offer your congregation the giving options they prefer, get Vanco’s full report, Churchgoer Giving Study: Comparison of preferences and trends, 2015-2017.

-Richard Bauer is an e-Giving Ambassador for Vanco Payment Solutions, the preferred e-Giving provider for Servant Keeper.
+Richard Bauer is an e-Giving Ambassador for Vanco Payment Solutions.
 He provides personal support and guidance to faith-based leaders as they work to expand e-Giving solutions in their churches.